myriacat/myriacat/README.md

 **playback of a 192kHz audiofile is cutoff at 24kHz**<br>
 192ksps (96kHz signal) input will be shown if a suitable HW device is selected.<br>
-to monitor recorded samples, the alsa config of linux needs to be modifed, as its usually capped at 48ksps (24khz).<br>
+to monitor recorded samples, the alsa config of linux needs to be modified, as its usually capped at 48ksps (24khz).<br>
 </details><br>